ritonglue/go-stock/README.md

 <dependency>
   <groupId>io.github.ritonglue</groupId>
   <artifactId>go-stock</artifactId>
-  <version>2.1.3</version>
+  <version>2.1.5</version>
 </dependency>
 ````

 ## TradeWrapper
 This class stores an amount and a quantity.
 It's possible to provide the source of the information.
-The source is useful in a closed position.
-The getBuy method gives you the buy source and the getSell method gives you the sell source.

 ## Example